-But probiotics are far from perfect; there are side effects you should consider.
-For the most part, those side effects for healthy individuals are mild issues—things like gas or bloating.
-One study suggests, though, that probiotics could shorten diarrhea symptoms or help discourage much more severe gastrointestinal problems (such as Crohn’s disease or Irritable Bowel Syndrome), so perhaps those slight side effects aren’t that bad after all.
+Probiotics are far from perfect; there are side effects you should consider.
+For the most part, those side effects for healthy individuals are mild issues — things like gas or bloating.
+One study suggests, though, that probiotics could shorten diarrhea symptoms or help discourage much more severe gastrointestinal concerns (such as Crohn’s disease or Irritable Bowel Syndrome), so perhaps those slight side effects aren’t that bad after all.

 Whenever someone is taking live bacteria, though, there’s always a possibility of danger.
 Those who are critically ill shouldn’t take probiotics for this reason.
 For example, a Dutch study suggests a higher death rate among acute pancreatitis patients when drinking a probiotic blend of six active cultures.
 In this case, “good” bacteria is seen by the already weakened immune system as harmful and attacked as invaders.

 But, while they can certainly help supplement a healthy lifestyle, don’t think of probiotics as a miracle drug.
 Don’t just jump on the bandwagon without doing your research.
 After all, probiotics are something of a big business right now, with the latest research suggesting they could be worth about $45 billion by 2018.